Lightweights win both F8 and F4 events; women finish first in N8

 Heavyweights win Rutgers Fall Classic team event; lightweights individual event

-In his first season with the Mids in 2016, Sands worked with the younger rowers and lower boats to help the program groom its depth.
-At the Eastern Sprints, Navy’s 4V and 5V crews finished top-four with the fourth boat taking the silver medal.
-As a program, Navy’s depth helped it fifth in the Jope Cup.
+In his second season with the Mids in 2016-17, Sands continued playing an intricate role in the development of Navy’s lower boats ...
+At the 2017 Eastern Sprints, the Mids’ 4V and 5V crews finished in first place overall ...
+At the IRAs, Sands led the Mids V4+ crew to a national championship winning performance ...
+As a first-year coach at Navy in 2015-16, Sands worked with the younger rowers and lower boats to help the program groom its depth ...
+At the 2016 Eastern Sprints, Navy’s 4V and 5V crews finished top-four with the fourth boat taking the silver medal ...
+As a program, Navy’s depth helped it finish fifth in the Jope Cup standings.

 Sands comes to the Naval Academy after recently serving on staff at the University of Texas in the role of boatman for the varsity women’s program during the 2014 and 2015 seasons.
 This past spring, the Longhorns finished seventh in the country at the NCAA Championships, the highest placement by a Texas rowing squad at the national championship in school history.
 In recognition of the Longhorns’ success, Sands and the other members of the staff were selected as the Collegiate Rowing Coaches Association National Division One Staff of the Year.